yotoplay/twine-to-yoto/README.md

 #### Automated Release

-Releases are automatically triggered when pushing to the `main` branch via Bitbucket Pipelines (or GitHub Actions when migrated).
+Releases are automatically triggered when pushing to the `main` branch via GitHub Actions.
 The process:

 1. Analyzes commits since last release
 2. Determines next version based on commit types